mikependon/RepoDB.NET/pages/operations/bulkdelete.md

 # BulkDelete

 This method is used to delete the target rows from the database by bulk.
-This operation only supports [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer.BulkOperations).
+This operation only supports the [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer.BulkOperations) RDBMS.

 #### Call Flow Diagram